alexis-l8/-bulletin_board/README.md

 ### Homeowner
--[ ] Can create boards for their spare rooms - Photo, Description, Contact Details -[ ] Can delete boards from the homescreen and therefore database
+-[ ] Can create boards for their spare rooms - Photo, Description, Contact Details -[ ] Can delete boards from the homescreen and therefore database -[ ] Can upload multiple room and property images

 ### Tenant
--[ ] Can reveal contact details of boards once logged in
+-[ ] Can reveal contact details of boards once logged in -[ ] Can scroll through property images

 ## Stretch Goals
 -[ ] Google map of London with pins above property locations